 In 2008, 2RW provided MEP engineering services for the University for a long-range library planning and assessment study.
-The findings of this project formulation report provided data and recommendations that have guided the Alderman Library renewal project.
+The findings of this project formulation report provided data and recommendations that have guided the Main Library renewal project.

 OWNER: University of Virginia

 SIZE: ~223,000 SF